Follow this procedure when undertaking case planning where there is no protection order.

 The case plan must be endorsed by a case planner.

-Review of a case plan without a protection order by VCAT
+Review of a case plan or any other decision without a protection order by VCAT

 In this instance, the applicant seeking a review must either: